eclipse-archived/ceylon-ide-eclipse/README.md

         mvn clean install -fae

-    To skip tests you can do:
+    To skip tests completely you can do:

         mvn clean install -Dmaven.test.skip

 2. The directory `site/target/site` now contains an update site you can